-A competitive ergonomic benchmark has been implemented.
+A competitive ergonomic benchmark has been set up.
 Among the sneaker/clothing resellers sites that were studied, we found the folliwing brands, represent the highest competition: End., Footlocker, Courrir, JD Sports, Size ?, Solebox, Footpatrol, Shinzo Paris or Hanon.
 The main points that emerged from this study are:

 - Agreed upon uses of certain functionalities, such as finding products, creating accounts, shopping cart, etc..